"Abiding in Christ through grace, we are gathered to grow and sent to serve"

 - Worshipers will be asked to listen silently and not participate in communal singing or recitation, which can be a uniquely dangerous vector of viral spread.

 - There will be no Fellowship time before or after services.

 - At this time, we have pre-ordered pre-packaged communion kits containing a small cup of grace juice and a wafer.
-When these kits arrive, you will receive one upon entering the worship space.
 You will consume them during the communion liturgy and will not come forward for communion.
 Everyone will remain in pews throughout the service.